yogurt-foundation/yogurt-css-documentation/docs/sizing/max-width.md

 ## Max Width

-Utilities for setting the maximum width of an element.
+Utilities for sets the maximum width of an element.

 ### Class